-The Parks, Recreation and Cultural Services Department is the process of preparing a comprehensive wayfinding design package for open spaces acquired under the Trails, Open Space and Parks (TOPS) program.
-The project will produce design guidelines establishing the design standards for signage and wayfinding within the TOPS Open Spaces.
-This includes fonts, styles, elements, colors, materials, signage placement, signage hierarchy and signage maintenance standards and requirements.
-Once completed the wayfinding design package will be implemented throughout the TOPS Open Spaces beginning in mid-2020.
+In 2020, the Parks, Recreation and Cultural Services Department adopted a comprehensive wayfinding design package for open spaces acquired under the Trails, Open Space and Parks (TOPS) program.
+Through public and stakeholder feedback, the department developed a design that would create a consistent signage and wayfinding system across the TOPS Open Space properties.
+This package included fonts, styles, elements, colors, materials, signage placement, signage hierarchy and signage maintenance standards and requirements that is currently being implemented throughout multiple TOPS Open Spaces.

-- Create a wayfinding package that enhances the natural aesthetics of the property
+- Enhance the natural aesthetics of the property

 - Improve navigation for all modes of non-motorized recreational travel within the open space; improve the user experience and emergency services efficiencies

 - Reinforce the identity of the TOPS program

 - To be sustainable, maintainable and expandable to all TOPS Open Space properties as well as to establish an ongoing administration and maintenance plan for the wayfinding system